Catena (biblical commentary): Printed editions

 From the thirteenth century to the nineteenth, various catenas were published.
 Few modern editions exist, and there can be textual challenges in translating and editing them.
 That said, the Catena Aurea requested by Pope Urban IV and written by Saint Thomas Aquinas in 1263ff has been translated several times.
 Some versions are currently available online (see, e.g., archive.org).
 Arguably one of the best editions that is available and in English is the edition translated by Cardinal John Henry Newman and published in 1841; this edition was republished by the Baronius Press in 2013 and is still in print.
+Newman wrote about the Catena Aurea: "Other compilations exhibit research, industry, learning; but this, though a mere compilation, evinces a masterly command over the whole subject of Theology".
 The Aquinas Institute will be publishing a new translation (currently planned for 2028) as part of their Aquinas Opera Omnia project.

 Among the editors of Greek catenae was the Jesuit Balthasar Cordier, who published (1628–47) collections of Greek patristic commentaries on St. John and St. Luke and, in conjunction with his confrère Possin, on St. Matthew; the latter scholar edited also (1673) similar collections of patristic excerpts on St. Mark and Job.
 The voluminous catenae known as Biblia Magna (Paris, 1643) and Biblia Maxima (Paris, 1660), edited by J. de la Haye, were followed by the nine volumes of Critici Sacri, sive clarissimorum virorum annotationes atque tractatus in biblia, containing selections, not only from Catholic but also from Protestant commentators.

 An important collection of the Greek catenae on the New Testament is that of J. A. Cramer (Oxford, 1838–44), online at archive.org.
 See also the twenty-eight volumes of the Migne commentary in his "Scripturae sacrae cursus completus" (Paris, 1840–45).

-For the Byzantine collections of ethical sentences and proverbs of Stobaeus, Maximus Confessor, Antonius Melissa, Johannes Georgides, Macarius, Michael Apostolios, partly from Christian and partly from pagan sources, see Krumbacher, pp. 600–4, also Elter, E. (1893).
-"De Gnomologiorum Graecorum historia atque origine".
+For the Byzantine collections of ethical sentences and proverbs of Stobaeus, Maximus Confessor, Antonius Melissa, Johannes Georgides, Macarius, Michael Apostolios, partly from Christian and partly from pagan sources, see Krumbacher, pp. 600–4, also E. Elter, De Gnomologiorum Graecorum historia atque origine.